AbdelrhmanElmhdy/Connector/README.md

   The view controller responsibilities are thus reduced to the following main five:

     - Playing the orchestrator that joins all the parts together and passes them the necessary data.
-    - Initiate the data fetching though the view model or a managed-object-fetch-controller.
+    - Initiate the data fetching through the view model or a managed-object-fetch-controller.
     - Responding to lifecycle, user, and network initiated events with the assist of the view model’s logic.
     - Configuring the navigation bar inside its life cycle methods.
     - Loading the view. *(of course)*

-  > **Note:** The line between the view-model’s and view-controller’s responsibilities in UIKit has always been a blurry one.
-And consequently there are many approaches to UIKit & MVVM and I decided to make the view model only contain view state and discrete methods that contain business logic and or serve as an interface to the low level services layer, in order to increase its testability.

 - ## Insuring Reusability
   Reusability is almost exploited to its maximum in the codebase to increase maintainability and development speed.\
   Some reusability examples include:

-    - All views are designed to be as generic as possible.
     - The table view data sources are extracted into separate reusable objects.
     - The auth view is reused by the login and signup views through inheritance.
     - The settings table view controller is designed for total reusability as all the settings screens are instances of the same view controller.